FINAL: LSU beats Oklahoma 37-17, finishes regular season with 8-4 record

 Trending News

-With about two minutes left in the half, The Sooners hit a 44-yard field goal attempt to tie the game at 17 points.

-Nussmeier returned for the Tigers on their final drive of the half and connected with wide receiver Chris Hilton for a 40-yard passing touchdown to give LSU a 24-17 lead before halftime.

-Midway through the third quarter, Nussmeier led the Tigers 88 yards in nine plays, which was capped off by another connection to Hilton in the end zone for a 45-yard touchdown reception.
+Midway through the third quarter, Nussmeier led the Tigers 88 yards in nine plays, which was capped off by a 45-yard touchdown pass to wide receiver Chris Hilton for his second touchdown reception of the night.

-On the ensuing drive, the Sooners were moving it down the field before LSU cornerback Ashton Stamps hurried Oklahoma tight end Bauer Sharp as he tried to complete a pass and it was picked off by Tigers’ defensive back Sage Ryan.
+On the ensuing drive, the Sooners were moving it down the field before LSU cornerback Ashton Stamps hurried Oklahoma tight end Bauer Sharp on a trick play as he tried to complete a pass and it was picked off by Tigers’ defensive back Sage Ryan.

-The Tiger capitalized on the turnover by extending their lead on a 22-yard field goal kick from Ramos to put LSU ahead 34-17 at near the beginning of the fourth quarter.

-On 4th and 6, a Whit Weeks sack-fumble of Arnold led to an LSU field goal to make the game 37-17.

 LSU finishes their regular season with an 8-4 record and will now await their bowl game destiny.
-Bowl games will be decided on Sunday, December 8 after the College Football Playoff committee reveals the teams that made the first 12-team playoff.
+The bowl games will be decided on Sunday, December 8 after the College Football Playoff committee reveals the teams that made the first 12-team playoff.

 More News